SamanthaBooth81/foody-family/README.md

 <img src="assets/images/logic_flow_chart.png" height="350px">

-I have manually tested the projecy by:
+I have manually tested the project by:
 - Adding multiple recipes to ensure:
     - The layout works as expected
     - The images displayed correctly, whether uploaded by the user or using the placeholder image instead